 Railway authorities recently announced a new price rule.
 Unlike previous years, the high speed train ticket will no longer keep it fixed price.
-Starting from April 28 to the end of 2018, the price will change according to the needs of passengers, which means the price of holiday for Chinese people will higher than the rest work days, especially during the China Spring Festival.
+Starting from April 28, the price will change according to the needs of passengers, which means the price of holiday may higher than the rest work days, especially during the China Spring Festival.
 Besides, the railway department will also cut the price of train tickets for some of the 28 intercity railcars, with some discounts up to 20 percent.
 For those of you who may not be familiar with China's working days, let our professional travel expert check the newest and exact information for you.
 Or you can visit our updated China train schedules and fares to check the train ticket and start to plan you travel journey!

 Top 3 tours chosen by most customers to explore in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.